Street Outreach/Service Navigation Program

 (coming on outreach, transport pets to the vet)

 Crisis Response Foster Care Program

-Our Crisis Response Foster Care Program provides placement of companion animals with temporary foster homes so that owners may seek medical treatment, medical health treatment, substance abuse treatment or shelter.
+Our Crisis Response Foster Care Program provides placement of companion animals with temporary foster homes so that owners may seek medical treatment, mental health treatment, substance abuse treatment or shelter.
 SOAR has found that humans experiencing homelessness or crisis, who have pets, are likely to refuse services that can be lifesaving or altering due to concerns about losing their companion animal.
 We are often contacted on emergency basis regarding a person who needs to be hospitalized or go into emergency medical treatment but they don't have anyone to care for their pet, or the pet comes in with them to the ER.
 We respond by picking up & fostering their pet to avoid them being taken to the animal shelter & possibly losing their animal companion.
 You can read about a few stories of people we have helped in these situations by clicking here.

 Our foster program’s work meets our mission of preserving the bond of human & pet, by providing safe placement for companion animals, while owners access what they need to get healthy and/or be safe.

 Pets are housed in either "Fort Hopson" (our home base) or external volunteer foster homes.
 Owners are encouraged to visit their pets, while working on their self improvement, & pet ownership retention is utilized as part of the case plan, engagement in services, & progression.
 We prefer pets to be fostered in a home environment instead of in a dog kennel to encourage good animal stewardship of life indoors, especially if it is a pet that may be transitioning from living on the streets with their owner to becoming housed with their owner.